jaimearanaz/AxaTest/README.md

 - `NetworkRepository` is the repository that fetchs the data from its original remote source.
 - `NonPersistentRepository` is the one used for temporary allocated data, that is, data that is only available during the life cycle of the app, or until it's intentionally invalidated.

-In the middle of those repositories, we have a cache manager called `CachedRepository` that retrieves data from network only once, and then stores it and retrieves it from non persistent state in the folling requests.
+In the middle of those repositories, we have a cache manager called `CachedRepository`.
+This manager retrieves data from network only when it's not available in the non persistent state, then stores it there, and retrieves it from non persistent again in the folling requests.

 For networking operations the app uses the new Swift framework `Combine`.